ColorDx CCT-HD color vision diagnostics

 FDA listed | CPT Code 92283 | CE | TGA | Health Canada

 Tritan (S-cone or blue-yellow type) deficiencies are rarely genetic, yet may affect up to 15%* of the general population.
 Acquired deficiencies are commonly S-cone type, but may also affect L and M-cones.
 Acquired deficiencies are gender neutral and become more common with age.

 This important but often overlooked clinical sign may be caused by retinal, optic nerve, trauma or neurological disorders, in addition to cataracts and high-risk meds, as well as hundreds of common drugs and substances**.

-High-definition, cone-isolation contrast testing provides a detailed assessment (with a numeric score) of each cone-cell population.
-The contrast “Threshold” scores as well as associated “Standard Error”, are useful to quantify performance as well as for assessing changes over time from acquired deficiencies that have been otherwise clinically missed entirely.
+High-definition, cone-isolation contrast testing provides a detailed assessment (with a numeric score) of each, individual, cone-cell population.
+The contrast “Threshold” scores as well as associated “Standard Error”, may be particularly useful to quantify cone-contrast performance as well as for assessing changes over time from acquired deficiencies that may have been otherwise clinically been missed entirely.

 Contemporary eyecare includes qualitative and quantitative assessment of this important measure of functional vision.
 ColorDx CCT-HD is the state-of-the-art system to assess color vision deficiencies in high-definition.

 *Rayman, R., et al. Rayman’s Clinical Aviation Medicine.
 Castle Connelly.
 2013.

 **Fraunfelder, Fraunfelder, Chambers.
 Clinical Ocular Toxicology.
 Sanders Elsevier, 2008: 320.
 Clinical Ocular Toxicology, Substances and Pharmaceutical Agents that can Cause Color Vision Defects.